USEPA/ORD_SAB_Model/Version_History/README.md

 | Weight | The building weight to use to multiply census tract data to return the estimated value within the service area, calculated as $$Tract\_O\_Buildings/Tract\_Buildings$$. |

 : Column descriptions for the census tracts to service area join table.

+## Zip Code Join Table
+We have added a join table for PWSIDs to zip codes ('1_2/PWS_Zip_Codes.csv').
+Unlike the census crosswalks, this table does not provide weights to determine the percent of zip codes served by each water system.
+This table simply provides a list of zip codes that intersect community water systems.